Ablajan Siyit

 When CPJ called the local judiciary in 2018, the person who answered the phone immediately hung up at the mention of Siyit’s name.

-In late 2023, CPJ was unable to determine whether authorities had charged Siyit, Zunun, or Omer with any crimes, or where they were being held.
-CPJ called the Kashgar Publishing House, the Kashgar Public Security Bureau, and the Kashgar Justice Bureau at the numbers listed on their websites, but none of those numbers were in service.
+As of late 2024, CPJ was unable to determine whether authorities had charged Siyit, Zunun, or Omer with any crimes, or where they were being held.

-A 2019 report by the Congressional-Executive Commission on China, a U.S. congressional advisory panel, found that China had arbitrarily detained at least one million Uighurs, Kazakhs, Kyrgyz, Hui ethnic minorities, and others, in a “system of extrajudicial mass internment camps.”
-The commission’s 2022 report noted that China has continued to expand Xinjiang’s detention facilities, including mass internment camps, and maintained a system of forced labor involving camp detainees
+A 2019 report by the Congressional-Executive Commission on China, a U.S. congressional advisory panel, found that China had arbitrarily detained at least one million Uyghurs, Kazakhs, Kyrgyz, and Hui ethnic minorities, and others, in a “system of extrajudicial mass internment camps.”
+The commission’s 2022 report noted that China has continued to expand Xinjiang’s detention facilities, including mass internment camps, and maintained a system of forced labor involving camp detainees.

-In October 2023, CPJ sent messages to the Kashgar Public Security Bureau, the Xinjiang governmental service and the Xinjiang region prison administration via messaging app about Siyit but did not receive a response.
+In late 2024, CPJ sent requests for comment about Siyit to the Kashgar Public Security Bureau, the Xinjiang governmental service, and the Xinjiang region prison administration via messaging app but did not receive a response.